power-baseform/DSP-HUB/README.md

 # Build

-To run the DSP-HUB you first need to install [RVM](https://rvm.io/rvm/install) (Ruby version manager) in order to get the correct ruby version.
+To run the DSP-HUB, you first need to install [RVM](https://rvm.io/rvm/install) (Ruby Version Manager) in order to get the correct Ruby version.

 ```bash
 rvm install ruby-2.4.0
 rvm use 2.4.0
 ```

-Then you need to have a postgres instance running locally, you can learn how to do that [here](https://www.postgresql.org/docs/9.3/static/tutorial-install.html).
+Then you will need to have a Postgres instance running locally – you can learn how to do that [here](https://www.postgresql.org/docs/9.3/static/tutorial-install.html).

-After that you are ready to run the ruby app.
+After that, you are ready to run the Ruby app.
 Go to the project root and start by running:

 ```bash